cobelu/cobelu.github.io/_posts/2023-11-27-Scala-scalafix-options.md

 Use a formatter!
 Personally, I can't understand how any team could possibly maintain a codebase without them.
 *It doesn't have to be perfect*, but needs to exist.

+## Disclaimer

+I later learned that `scalafix` does not play well with implicits.
+Be careful when using!